-Section Communications invariagers of the A.R.
-K.L.
-Communications bepartment 5 Reports Invited.
+Section Communications managers of the A.K.L.
+Communications Department 5 Reports Invited.
 All amateurs, especially League members, are invited to report communications activities, training plans, code classes, theory-discussion groups each mid-month (16th of the month for the last 30 days) direct to the SCM, the administrative official of ARRL elected by members in each Section whose address is given below.
 Radio Club reports and Emergency Coordinator reports representing community organized work and plans and progress are especially desired by SCMs for inclusion in QST.
-ARRL Field Organization appointments, with the exception of the Emergency Co-ordinator and Official Broadcasting Station posts, are suspended for the present and no new appointments or cancellations, with the exception named will be made with the exception named, will be made.
+ARRL Field Organization appointments, with the exception of the Emergency Co-ordinator and Official Broadcasting Station posts, are suspended for the present and no new appointments or cancellations, with the exception named, will be made.